ppy/osu-wiki/wiki/Help_Center/en.md

 1. Head over to the [foes list setting in the UCP](https://osu.ppy.sh/forum/ucp.php?i=zebra&mode=foes) and simply add their username to the list as pictured.
 2. Click submit.
-3. You're done!
+3. You are done!
 Most forum posts from that user will no longer be visible to you - it will be as if they are never there.
 Do note that other users quoting their posts will still be visible.

 #### Prevent any new forum private messages from reaching you